Snowmass 2021 whitepaper: Proton structure at the precision frontier: Computing needs and computing tools

-reducing the number of separate contributions that must be stored in the grid from 121 down to 13.
-In this way, the interpolated cross section prediction can be written as

-In the grid generation at N2LO, the process of reducing the number of separate parton luminosity contributions is performed automatically using the structure of the \nnlojet calculation, by mapping the separate parts of the calculation to the smaller number of unique parton--parton contributions.
+For example, for jet production in hadron--hadron collisions, the number of separate grids is reduced from 121 down to 13. \nnlojet automatically performs this reduction via mapping of the separate parts of the calculation onto a smaller number of unique parton luminosities.
 The final grid is then obtained by accumulating the weights according to

-where now the terms $w^{(n)}_{\lambda;m}$ correspond to the weights $w^{(n)}_{ab;m}$ associated with the individual terms for $\lambda$.
-As in the case of the DIS cross section, the full grid convolution including scale variations is significantly more complex and includes terms logarithmic in the scales.
+where now the terms $w^{(n)}_{\lambda;m}$ correspond to the weights $w^{(n)}_{ab;m}$ associated with the individual $\lambda$.
+As in the case of the DIS cross section, the full grid convolution including scale variations is significantly more complex and includes terms that are logarithmic in the scales.

-In order to facilitate analyses up to N2LO in QCD with LHC data the authors are undertaking a campaign of high numerical precision grid production using \nnlojet for calculations of a number of jet production cross section data from the LHC.
-For such calculations, high statistics running is required to produce a stable cross section at higher orders, requiring typically hundreds of thousands of CPU hours.
-Typically grids are able to reproduce the reference cross section to within 0.1\%.
-It is expected that a number of grids for LHC jet cross sections from both ATLAS and CMS will be made available to the wider community on the ploughshare web site~\cite{ploughshare} in the near future.
+The grid technique speeds up phenomenological studies that would be impossible otherwise.
+In order to facilitate analyses of various jet production cross sections at the LHC up to N2LO in QCD, the authors are undertaking a campaign of high-precision grid production using \nnlojet.
+For such calculations, high-statistics running --- typically hundreds of thousands of CPU hours --- is required to produce a stable cross section at high orders.
+Typically the grids are able to reproduce the reference cross section to within 0.1\%.
+It is expected that a number of grids for LHC jet cross sections from both ATLAS and CMS will be made available to the wider community on the \texttt{ploughshare} web site~\cite{ploughshare} in the near future.